 - Underestimating the consequences of pollution exclusions in standard policy forms.

 - Leaving ignorant customers uninsured for contamination-related losses because of the belief that pollution exclusions apply to hazardous waste only.

 Insurers should inform commercial insurance buyers of the consequences of pollution exclusions and offer alternative insurance coverage solutions.

 Enlisting the help of environmental risk management and insurance specialists could improve environmental insurance placements.

 Training on subjects relating to environmental risk management, pollution, and environmental insurance is scarce.
 The Society of Environmental Insurance Professionals (SEIP) aims to improve the understanding of environmental risks and insurance.

 If you need help with your company's environmental liability insurance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.